 We determined materiality for the company to be €2,400,000, which is approximately 3% of Shareholder's funds.
 We consider shareholder's funds to be the critical component for calculating materiality as it is placed under scrutiny by local regulators and is therefore a key financial metric regularly assessed by Management and Shareholders.
+We determined performance materiality for the company to be €1,920,000, which is 80% of Materiality.
 We have considered quantitative and qualitative factors such as the size of the company's recurring policy administration fees which is its principal revenue source, our understanding the company and its environment, history of misstatements, complexity of the company and reliability of control environment therein.